 This repository contains a collection of useful tools for use with Taskcluster.
 Generally, we strive to not add UI to Taskcluster components, but instead offer well documented APIs that can be easily consumed using a client library for Taskcluster.
-See Taskcluster documentation site for details.

 Developing Taskcluster Tools

 Prerequisites for building Taskcluster Tools

 First, fork this repository to another GitHub account.
 Then you can clone and install:

 src/App: top-level component, holds page layout, route rendering, and login handling

 src/views: route-based components typically matching a URL, e.g.

 src/components: generic components that can be used in any view (not view-specific)